The UNFPA Supplies Learning Zone

 Please note, that the following platform is dedicated to employees of Governments, NGOs, and Academic Institutions.
 For UN staff and everyone else, please refer to the information in the box on the right.

 To gain access to the e-courses, please click on the Learning Zone.
 The first time you access the system, you will need to receive a user login and password provided by the UNFPA Supplies Team.
-To request an account please fill-in this form: FORM and send it to Rachel Kouassi-Zessia at email@example.com
+To request an account please fill-in this form: FORM and send it to Rachel Kouassi-Zessia at firstname.lastname@example.org

 UNFPA has developed three e-courses in the area of Procurement with special focus on reproductive health commodities.
 The courses are available at no cost and are accessible at any time, offering flexible learning as the system allows users to resume from where they left off.
 This means users do not need to complete the courses in one session.
 The courses include:

 - Introduction to Procurement, which explains the key steps and principles to be applied when procuring goods and services.
 Available in: English, Arabic, French, Russian Mongolian, Portuguese, Spanish.

 - Ethics in Procurement, which focuses on the role of ethics in specific stages of the procurement process.
 Available in: English, French, Portuguese, Russian and Spanish.

 - Planned for 2015!
 The team is also in the process of developing other e-courses, such as: WHO’s Good Governance for Medicines (to be released in June), and Distribution and Warehousing.